python/cpython/Doc/extending/extending.rst

 Note the third entry (``METH_VARARGS``).
 This is a flag telling the interpreter the calling convention to be used for the C function.
-It should normally always be ``METH_VARARGS`` or ``METH_VARARGS | METH_KEYWORDS``; a value of ``0`` means that an obsolete variant of :cfunc:`PyArg_ParseTuple` is used.
+It should normally always be ``METH_VARARGS`` or ``METH_VARARGS | METH_KEYWORDS``; a value of ``0`` means that an obsolete variant of :c:func:`PyArg_ParseTuple` is used.

-When using only ``METH_VARARGS``, the function should expect the Python-level parameters to be passed in as a tuple acceptable for parsing via :cfunc:`PyArg_ParseTuple`; more information on this function is provided below.
+When using only ``METH_VARARGS``, the function should expect the Python-level parameters to be passed in as a tuple acceptable for parsing via :c:func:`PyArg_ParseTuple`; more information on this function is provided below.

 The :const:`METH_KEYWORDS` bit may be set in the third field if keyword arguments should be passed to the function.
 In this case, the C function should accept a third ``PyObject *`` parameter which will be a dictionary of keywords.
-Use :cfunc:`PyArg_ParseTupleAndKeywords` to parse the arguments to such a function.
+Use :c:func:`PyArg_ParseTupleAndKeywords` to parse the arguments to such a function.

 The method table must be passed to the interpreter in the module's initialization function.
-The initialization function must be named :cfunc:`initname`, where *name* is the name of the module, and should be the only non-\ ``static`` item defined in the module file::
+The initialization function must be named :c:func:`initname`, where *name* is the name of the module, and should be the only non-\ ``static`` item defined in the module file::

    PyMODINIT_FUNC